 - Respond to your emails within 48 hours (if it's been more than 48 hours, email me again!
-Your email may have gotten lost in my spam folders). - Be willing to meet with you for any reason - Come to class and arrive on time; end lecture on time.
-Do note, however, that I teach 2 sections of this class back-to-back in different buildings!
-As such, I will likely not be available for questions after Section 001/before Section 002-I suggest finding me at office hours or over email. - Post "draft" lecture slides to Canvas by 12am the night before class; post "final" lecture slides to Canvas by 12am the night following class - Post grades in a timely fashion.
-We will aim to return exam grades within 1 week, and Assignment grades within 2 weeks. - Do my best to keep class fun, funny, lively, organized, interactive, and educational
+Your email may have gotten lost in my spam folders). - Be willing to meet with you for any reason - Come to class and arrive on time; end lecture on time. - Post "draft" lecture slides to Canvas by 12am the night before class; post "final" lecture slides to Canvas by 12am the night following class - Post grades in a timely fashion.
+We will aim to return exam grades within 1 week, and Assignment grades within 2 weeks.
+Do note that this means for some of the IIRs, the grades will not be returned before the next one is due-you may choose to keep this in mind when deciding which reflections to submit. - Do my best to keep class fun, funny, lively, organized, interactive, and educational